Reporting and offender management (accessible)

 This page tells you about the provision of travel expenses to enable attendance at a reporting event, the criteria used to determine eligibility under exceptional need, and the response to instances of abuse of travel tickets.

-Under paragraphs 9(4) and (5) of schedule 10 to the Immigration Act 2016 the Secretary of State (SoS) may make a payment towards the cost of travelling expenses to enable individuals to comply with reporting conditions, but only to the extent that the SoS thinks that there are exceptional circumstances which justify the making of the payment.
+Under paragraphs 9(4) and (5) of schedule 10 to the Immigration Act 2016 the Secretary of State (SoS) may make a payment towards the cost of travelling expenses to enable persons to comply with reporting conditions, but only to the extent that the SoS thinks that there are exceptional circumstances which justify the making of the payment.

 Eligibility

-Applications for travel expenses to attend a reporting event must be made by the reporting person to the reporting centre specified on their BAIL 201 notice.
-For other bail conditions, the reporting person should use the contact details as set out on the BAIL 201, such as details for the case-owner.
+Applications for travel expenses to attend a reporting event must be made by the person to the reporting centre specified on their BAIL 201 notice.
+For other bail conditions, the person should use the contact details as set out on the BAIL 201, such as details for the case-owner.

-Where an application is approved, and the reporting person has an asylum support payment enablement (ASPEN) card, they will receive an update to their ASPEN card to allow them to pay for their next return journey to their place of reporting.
+Where an application is approved, and the person has an asylum support payment enablement (ASPEN) card, they will receive an update to their ASPEN card to allow them to pay for their next return journey to their place of reporting.
 Those who have not been issued with an ASPEN card will receive return travel tickets.

 Criteria for entitlement

-Where an application has been approved, payment will only be made for the individual required to report.
-If a dependant has their own reporting restrictions with which they must comply, and are included in the asylum support claim, then they will be eligible for a travel expenses in their own right.
+Where an application has been approved, payment will only be made for the person required to report.
+If a dependant has their own reporting restrictions with which they must comply, and are included in the asylum support claim, then they will be eligible for travel expenses in their own right.

 Where it is possible to direct a person to report to a police station or other specified location which lies within a 3-mile radius of their address, their BAIL 201 should be varied to that effect.
-But there may be circumstances where an individual reporting to a third-party location within a 3-mile radius will still need to attend a reporting centre to attend a documentation or current circumstances interview.
+But there may be circumstances where a person reporting to a third-party location within a 3-mile radius will still need to attend a reporting centre to attend a documentation or current circumstances interview.

 In considering whether a person is eligible for assistance with travel expenses, consideration will need to be given to: